BeranItService/TalkingHeads-for-Discord/README.md

 ![Talking Heads](https://raw.githubusercontent.com/ibito/TalkingHeads-for-Discord/master/img/talkingheads.gif)

 * Create a new Discord bot [here](https://discordapp.com/developers/applications/me)
+* Make it a bot by clicking on `Create a Bot User`
 * Get your bot token
 * Modify `js/config.js` and paste the bot's token and your channel ID